gamehabitat/moxiejam_storyframework/Documentation~/manual/install.md

-y# Installation
+# Installation

 This document will guide you through creating a new Unity-project and installing the framework.

-## Prerequisite
+## Prerequisites

-This package requires Unity version
+This package requires Unity version 2021.2.7f1 (newer version might potential work but can't be guaranteed).

 ## Create a new project